Civil RTC News

 Discretionary appointment of counsel

-A court may appoint counsel for a child in a petition for adoption after temporary placement.
+A court may appoint counsel for any indigent litigant in a civil case.

 Read More